Zekfad/lru_cache/README.md

 are temporarily stored in weak cache that doesn't create strong references to stored objects.

-Following is example of Weak Cache support:
+Here is the example of Weak Cache usage:

 ```dart
 /// Helper class to demonstrate LruWeakCache